rockymoto517/beardlib-converter/README.md

 3. Drag and drop a customOST song into the Converter folder
 4. Write into the command line: Converter folder_name output_folder_name

+## CMake

+1. Create a build directory
+2. cmake ../ and build
+3. Move the executable to the parent folder

 ### To convert an entire folder

 1. Create a new folder and drop the songs you want to convert inside there